 - Fraud protection services: This applies to business checking account holders subscribed to check protection services, check monitoring, and ACH debit block service.

 - Check monitoring: This is a complimentary service for all Chase business checking customers.

 - Account alerts: The account alerts service is another free service from Chase, and you can get notifications on your phone for any activity on your account.
 Message and data rates may apply.

 - Zero liability protection: Chase will reimburse unauthorized debit card transactions for customers using certain platforms.

 Chase offers a complete suite of business banking, from checking accounts to loans to credit cards.
 It also offers business services like global wire transfers.

 Chase Payment Solutions supports a variety of integrations that cover everything from online payments to business management tools.
-Hardware from popular brands such as Verifone, Ingenico, and Vend can also be programmed to fully integrate with Chase.
 Note that on top of unique transaction rates attached to each platform, most of these third-party integrations come with additional monthly costs, while some may require long-term contracts.